edititno/ruuz/README.md

 ## How It Works

-Ruuz collects multiple environmental signals and combines them to determine what to show:
+Ruuz collects multiple environmental signals and combines them to determine what to show.
+The system has two layers: a FastAPI backend that collects all signals from a single endpoint, and a client-side JavaScript engine that applies the context to the storefront.

+**Backend signals (FastAPI):**

+1. **Weather** (OpenWeatherMap) — current conditions, temperature, humidity, wind
+2. **UV index** (Open-Meteo) — real-time ultraviolet radiation level
+3. **Air quality** (OpenWeatherMap) — air pollution index
+4. **Pollen** (Open-Meteo) — grass, birch, and ragweed levels
+5. **Sunrise/sunset** (OpenWeatherMap) — daylight status and golden hour detection
+6. **Public holidays** (Nager.Date) — holiday detection for 100+ countries
+7. **News** (GNews) — top national headlines
+8. **Stock market** (Alpha Vantage) — S&P 500 price, change, and consumer sentiment

+**Client-side signals:**

-1. **Browser geolocation** — detects the visitor's coordinates (most accurate)
+1. **Browser geolocation** — visitor's coordinates (most accurate)
-2. **IP geolocation (ipapi.co)** — fallback that detects city from IP address with no browser permission needed
+2. **IP geolocation** (ipapi.co) — fallback that detects city with no browser permission
-3. **OpenWeatherMap API** — fetches current weather conditions at that location
-4. **Open-Meteo API** — fetches current UV index
-5. **OpenWeatherMap Air Pollution API** — fetches air quality index
-6. **Local time** — determines morning, afternoon, or evening for copy variations
+3. **Local time** — morning, afternoon, or evening copy variations

-The engine processes these signals and applies a "mood" (sunny or rainy) combined with the time of day.
-UV and air quality alerts override the announcement banner when conditions are dangerous.
-This creates unique storefront states, each with its own headline, subheadline, announcement, pull quote, editorial copy, images, and featured collection.
+The backend processes all signals into a single JSON response.
+The engine applies a "mood" (sunny or rainy) combined with time of day, and layers on alerts for UV, air quality, pollen, low visibility, holidays, and market conditions.

 **Signal priority chain:**
 1. Browser geolocation → IP geolocation → default coordinates
 2. Weather → mood determination
-3. UV index → alert if 6+
+3. UV index → tiered alerts (moderate through extreme)
 4. Air quality → alert if Poor or Very Poor
+5. Pollen → alert if high
+6. Daylight → reflective gear alert if dark
+7. Holiday → banner override
+8. Stock market → sentiment-based messaging if significant move
-5. Time of day → copy variation
+9. Time of day → copy variation

 ## Sections Adapted